 What other musicians or music production professionals inspire you?

-I like the old school engineers like Bob Ludwig, Ian Shepard also Dave Pansado as well as any others.
+I like the old school engineers like Bob Ludwig, Ian Shepard, Alan Parsons, Tony Visconti, Bob Katz, Al Schmitt, Phil Ramone, Mike Senior also Dave Pensado as well as many others.

 Describe the most common type of work you do for your clients.